darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

    Authorization: Bearer <token>

-The user :ref:`must have access <synapse-user-intended-recipient>` to the package and have sufficient permissions to delete the package.
-If the package is for a person, the user must have owner level permissions to that person.
-If the package is for an organization, the user must have write permissions to the target FHIR server of that organization.
+The user :ref:`must have access <synapse-intended-receiver>` to the package to delete the package.

 .. _synapse-signalr-notifications: